meft-sad/Balance_Control_of_a_Ball/README.md

 In this case the Kp is in 1/cm since it will be multiplied by a difference of position, the Ki is the same and the Kd was the units of ms/cm since it is multipled by a velocity.
 This is importante because since we are going to soma the PID_p, PID_d and PID_i this variable have to be dimensionless.

+If the speed is calculated in cm / s instead of cm / ms, the value of Kd must be multiplied by 0.001, then the value becomes 0.065 s/cm.

 ## Data Analysis

 After tuning the PID, the machine was tested, and it was found a problem that due to in the project we are working with a ball the sonar, when the ball is too far from the sensor, it cannot read the right position of the ball as we can see in the following graphs: